xtuml/bridgepoint/doc-bridgepoint/process/HOWTO-update-the-BP-version-number.md

   - Go to the org.xtuml.bp.doc plug-in.
 Update, by hand, the ReleaseNotes.adoc and WhatsNew.adoc files to reflect the proper version.
-Rebuild the HTML versions of these files using asciidoctor (instructions in bp.doc/README.md).
+Rebuild the HTML versions of these files using asciidoctor (more notes in bp.doc/README.md).
 Roughly this, space is __intentional__ after "reproducible= ":
       $ /Users/kbrown/git/bridgepoint/src/org.xtuml.bp.doc/WhatsNew
       $ asciidoctor -b html5 -a stylesheet=../asciidoctor-default.css -a linkcss -a copycss! -a reproducible= WhatsNew.adoc